-Railway hit back and after a period of sustained pressure on the Bohs line Kate O’Dwyer battled over the line to level the game on the stroke of half time.
+Railway hit back and after a period of sustained pressure on the Bohs line Katie O’Dwyer battled over the line to level the game on the stroke of half time.

 With the wind behind them Bohs started the second half strongly and full back Aine Staunton scored out wide to give Bohs a 10 – 5 lead within five minutes of the restart.

 Some astute tactical kicking from the home side kept Railway pinned in their own 22 and the pressure led to a clearance charge down by Chloe Pearse who regathered the ball to battle over the line for the home sides third try.
 Edel Murphy added the conversion to push the score to 17 – 5.